Aerial yoga is slightly a bit different than the traditional yoga practice.

 One of the great benefits like any other exercise is that aerial yoga can help you to lose weight.

 Imagine balancing yourself hard as you change position while suspending in the air required a lot of strength and stamina.
 This will result in burning calories.
-Studies from the American Council of Exercise (ACE) found that 50 sessions of aerial yoga workouts can burn up to 320 calories – almost the same as in fast walking!
+Studies from the American Council of Exercise (ACE) found that 50 sessions of aerial yoga workouts can burn up to 320 calories – almost the same as fast walking!

 Like traditional ground yoga, practicing aerial yoga helps to control the breath deeply and improve lung capacity in long run.
 It allows you to relax and perform many poses comfortably.

 It is considered a stress reliever, giving a practitioner peace of mind, improving focus and balance.
-While hanging in an upside-down position allowing the oxygen to flow into the brain and flush out more toxins from the body.
+While hanging in an upside-down position allows the oxygen to flow into the brain and flush out more toxins from the body.

-Your flexibility and mobility (such as pulling strength) are improved through stretching the tendon and muscles while hanging up in mid-air with the hammock.
+Your flexibility and mobility (such as pulling strength) are improved by stretching the tendon and muscles while hanging up in mid-air with the hammock.

 How To Start Practice Aerial Yoga At Home?

 There are also Dos and Don’ts before you can start aerial yoga at home.

-If you are a beginner eager to start up practicing, learn about some safety precautions first.
+If you are a beginner eager to start practicing, learn about some safety precautions first.

 1. Never start alone.
-You need to learn at least some basic movement and techniques at any yoga studio or get a private qualified yoga instructor (who can also be your spotter to watch your yoga movements) to teach you at home.
-Safety comes first or risk of injuring yourself.
+You need to learn at least some basic movements and techniques at any yoga studio or get a private qualified yoga instructor (who can also be your spotter to watch your yoga movements) to teach you at home.
+Safety comes first or the risk of injuring yourself.
 Simple as that!